tomascelko/tomascelko.github.io/_projects/parallel_clustering.md

 Project targets Linux-based and Windows platforms.
 Since the implementation runs in CUDA, a CUDA-capable device is required to run the project.

-Prerequisites to link against the prebuilt library (TBD):
+Prerequisites to link against the prebuilt library:
-- Linux or Windows x86/64 platform
+- Linux or Windows x86/64 platform (for others contact us for building from source)
 - CUDA-capable device, compute capability >= 6.7
 - NVidia GPU Computing Toolkit >= 12.4 (and a compatible nvidia driver, check with `nvidia-smi` command)
 - CMake >= 3.19